FlaxEngine/FlaxDocs/manual/scripting/debugging/visual-studio-code.md

 ![Flax Editor Source Code Editor VSCode](media/vscode-selected.png)

-Open Flax Editor, go to **Tools -> Options** in main menu to open editor options windows.
+Open Flax Editor, go to **Edit -> Editor Options** in main menu to open editor options windows.
 Then select **Source Code** tab and set **Source Code Editor** to **Visual Studio Code**.
 If this option is missing, then ensure you have VSCode installed.
 Confirm with the Save button to apply changes.

 ### 3. Attach script to actor